 - 11. Finally the programme is subject to on-going monitoring and evaluation to ensure that it continues to provide support that is effective, has impact and is valued by the sector.
 Between 2012 and 2014, a wide-ranging evaluation of sector led improvement and the LGA's offer was carried out.
-A second phase is now underway and most recent evaluation reports include; - 11.1 Independent evaluation by Cardiff University of the Corporate Peer challenge offer which demonstrates that it is a highly effective tool; has a positive impact for councils and provides value for money (February 2017). - 11.2 During 2016/17 we undertook a wide-ranging evaluation of our leadership programmes.
-The top line finding is that ninety six per cent of responding participants felt more confident in their role as a councillor either 'to a great extent' or 'to a moderate extent', having participated in our leadership programmes (August 2017).
+A second phase is now underway and recent evaluation reports include; - 11.1 Independent evaluation by Cardiff University of the Corporate Peer challenge offer which demonstrates that it is a highly effective tool; has a positive impact for councils and provides value for money (February 2017). - 11.2 During 2016/17 we undertook a wide-ranging evaluation of our leadership programmes.
+The top line finding was that ninety six per cent of responding participants felt more confident in their role as a councillor either 'to a great extent' or 'to a moderate extent', having participated in our leadership programmes (August 2017).
+This has subsequently increased to 99 per cent. - 11.3 An external evaluation of the Productivity Experts Programme carried out in 2016 by Apteligen, the research company, found that from 2012-2016, £131 million worth of savings was achieved from the programme. - 12.
+A report drawing together the results of evaluations of specific offers and analysis of feedback from participants that take up the various offers is currently being drawn together.